Lower Body Lift Plastic Surgery

 In most cases, patients may experience pain in the thighs and buttocks for the first two or three days.
 Compressive wraps are placed on the legs.

-In most cases, patients will be able to go out in public in four to five days but vigorous physical activity is limited for four weeks following surgery.
+Most patients will be able to go out in public in four to five days but vigorous physical activity is limited for four weeks following surgery.

 Lower body lift usually produces a tightened and more attractive appearance of the buttocks and thighs.
 The permanent scar may stay thick and red, but tends to fade over time and reaches its final appearance over 12 to 18 months.